Chipotle Copycat Tomatillo-Green Chili Salsa

 Instructions

-• Place a wire rack on a sheet pan.
-Arrange the husked tomatillos, tomatoes, and unpeeled garlic cloves on the rack.
-Broil for 6 minutes, then flip everything and broil for another 6 minutes.
+• Broil vegetables: Place a wire rack on a sheet pan.
+Arrange the tomatillos, tomatoes, and unpeeled garlic cloves on the rack.
+Broil for 6 minutes, flip everything, then broil for another 6 minutes until blistered and lightly charred.
 Let cool for at least 15 minutes, then peel the garlic.

-• Add the broiled tomatillos, tomatoes, and peeled garlic to a food processor or blender.
-Blend until smooth and well combined.
+• Blend base: Add the broiled tomatillos, tomatoes, and peeled garlic to a food processor or blender.
+Blend until smooth.

-• Add the jalapeño, red onion, cilantro, oregano, cumin, kosher salt, lemon juice, and lime juice.
+• Finish salsa: Add the jalapeño, red onion, cilantro, oregano, cumin, kosher salt, lemon juice, and lime juice.
 Blend again until fully combined.
-Taste and adjust with more salt or citrus juice, if needed.
+Taste and adjust with more salt or citrus juice as needed.

-• Transfer the salsa to a jar or bowl with a lid and refrigerate for at least 1 hour to let the flavors meld.
+• Rest and chill: Transfer the salsa to a jar or airtight container.
+Refrigerate for at least 1 hour to allow the flavors to meld.
 Before serving, let it sit at room temperature for about 15 minutes for the best texture and flavor.

 Notes

-Storage: Store in an airtight container in the fridge for up to 5 days.
-Let it sit at room temperature for 15 minutes before serving for the best texture and flavor.
+• Storage: Store in an airtight container in the refrigerator for up to 5 days.
+Stir before serving.

 Nutrition